5310/discord-bot-castform/README.md

 Make sure it gets write and embed access to that channel, ofc.

 Bear in mind that only one active channel possible per server for now.
-And by default you will only get forecasts three times a day starting at midnight five minutes past the hour.